brownvc/decoupled-style-descriptors/README.md

 # Insights

 The current model, as published at ECCV 2020 and for consistency with it, does not include a supervised character loss.
-Adding this can improve quality especially in cases where generation does not terminate as expected (characters run on).
+Adding this can improve quality in cases where generation does not terminate as expected (characters run on).

 # BRUSH dataset